 Fees Under Brown Advisory

-Clients of Brown Advisory typically pay annual fees for portfolio management services based on a percentage of their account sizes.
+Clients of Brown Advisory typically pay annual fees for portfolio management services based on a percentage of their account balances.
 We lay out the firm’s current fee schedule for annual asset-based fees below:

 |The First $5 million under management||1.00%|